What is it? What causes it? What can we do about it?

 So research indicates that Serotonin levels in depressed people are generally low.
 Serotonin is a chemical neuro-transmitter within the brain, which is responsible for carrying signals between one brain cell (neuron) and another.
 We have approximately three trillion brain cells firing signals from one to the other at any given time.
 The brains computing power is vast indeed!
 There are many different neuro-transmitters active in a brain but Serotonin is believed to be the most prevalent and also the most important in regulating our overall level of well-being.
 So Serotonin is often referred to as the "feel-good" neurotransmitter.
 When Serotonin exists in balanced levels within the brain, then generally we feel good.

-Back to chemistry then.
 Serotonin we know is necessary to good mental health.
 It appears that when Serotonin is depleted within the brain that this must be the cause of depression and that depression must therefore be a chemical problem to be rectified at the chemical level.
 All reasonable enough....except for one missing fact.
 Serotonin is a mood regulator, but it is also regulated by mood.The production of serotonin in the brain is increased and stimulated by positive living.
 Every positive thing that happens in your life can lift your mood.
 Knowing you have something fun to look forward to can lift your mood.
 Knowing that you will get better soon (or any light at the end of the tunnel) will lift your mood.
 Deciding you are going to beat your depression (maybe with a baseball bat!) will lift your mood.
-Getting a sense of humour, going to the theatr, having dinner with friends, making something, helping someone, volunteering perhaps, finding a part time job, studying, teaching.
+Getting a sense of humour, going to the theatre, having dinner with friends, making something, helping someone, volunteering perhaps, finding a part time job, studying, teaching.
 It all lifts mood, and it all stimulates Serotonin production.
-So if you are following this.
-YOU are the most powerful anti depressant known to Wo/Mankind!
+If you do choose to use anti depressant medication as part of your recovery programme it is sensible to ensure that you deal with the roots of depression in your life.
+Most doctors will tell you the same.

 You are not powerless.
 Yes, you have a fight on your hands.
 Yes, it will take time.
 Yes, you have to want it, and yes, depression will argue it's not worth the effort (what's the point?).
 If you want reminding, the point is life is short and it can be fun.
 I know that's hard to believe, but it's all subjective.
 If you want to see life as fun there's no one stopping you.
 There's no rule book says that's not allowed except the one in your own mind.
 So dig deep and fight for it.
 Know that it CAN be done.
 You can visit the "help" section on this website for practical ideas and inspiration.
 This website is still under ongoing construction.
 I have a lot to say and it takes time to get it all down on paper (bytes!).
 I intend to update this section of the website with a very full description of what you can do.
 For now however, I'll summarise.
 I hope the point is clear.
 Your job is to stop introspecting, to find something inspiring to DO.
 That means trying new things...being brave...being daring etc. Figure out what you want in life and find ways of working towards making that so.
 Eat well.
 Make sure you are enjoying good nutrition.
 Lay off the recreational drugs/alcohol and cigarettes.
 None of these help in the long term even if they appear to offer immediate short term relief.
 If you need help from someone, a friend, a therapist, or a family member, then enlist it.
 Think ONLY about solutions.
 Any thought pattern which is not contributing to solution is probably negative.
 Learn to recognise which thoughts give you a sense of hope and follow those through to conclusion.
 Use a pen and paper if it helps to remind yourself which thoughts help and which are to be ignored.
 Then start putting your foot down.
 Get tough on this point!
 You can visit my article here on how to self help using CBT.
 Clean your home.
 Make it a nice place to be.
 Buy some flowers.
 Clear out your drawers.
 Go for a walk somewhere pretty.
 Some exercise?
 Plant some flowers, a herb garden, or a window box.
 Bring some brightness into your life.
 Volunteer.
 Take a course.
 Learn a language or a new skill.
 Book a short break.
 Join a club.
 Write a blog.
 Connect!
 Anything that feels positive will help.
 Keep at it.
 You might not see the benefits immediately but the landscape of your life...the backdrop to the depression if you like will begin to look different as you make these changes, and the fact is depression simply cannot thrive in a bright environment.
 Don't let depression tell you it's not worth it.
 Do it and then decide if it was worth it.
 Only someone determined to remain depressed will be able to say it wasn't!